danReynolds/Psych306/lec10.md

 Find conjunctions of edges, interpret them quickly as strong evidence for 3D forms.
 A T junction means something is in front of something.
 A Y junction means that we are looking straight on at an object.

 ## Middle vision

+1. Bring together
+2. Split asunder
+3. Use what you know
+4. Avoid Accidents (What are the expected scenarios, not low probability ones, go with likely scenario)
+5. Seek Consensus (No Ambiguity)